 Answer: The basic definition of Christian fellowship is that it is the act of meeting with those who are converted and who possess the same general beliefs.
 It is the sharing of knowledge and the trials and triumphs of life among those who are called and chosen of God.
 Such regular fellowship meetings are an essential element in a believer's spiritual growth and development.

-The World English Dictionary defines fellowship as the act of people sharing activities, goals, interests, duties, trials, troubles and alike with one another in a group.
-Strong's Exhaustive Concordance of the Bible has six different definitions for this word.
+The World English Dictionary states that fellowship is the act of people sharing activities, goals, interests, duties, trials, troubles and alike with one another in a group.
+Strong's Exhaustive Concordance of the Bible has six different possible interpretations of this word.

 Several basic elements are needed for Christians to meet together successfully.
 The first is that those who meet together should have things in common like beliefs (Acts 2:42), work (Nehemiah 4:1 - 23), faith (1Samuel 20:30 - 42), need (2Corinthians 8:1 - 15) and what they struggle against (Daniel 3:16 - 30).
 Other areas of commonality that are needed include a common purpose (see Psalms 133:1), conviction (see 1Peter 3:8), and hope (Ephesians 4:4).